 On behalf of the Camden County Office of Veterans Affairs, it is my humble honor to invite you to participate in a special project designed to honor your meritorious service to the United States of America.

-Like every citizen of Camden County, the Freeholder Board appreciates your service to our great nation, and the enormous sacrifices you made to ensure the freedom of future generations.
+Like every citizen of Camden County, the Commissioner Board appreciates your service to our great nation, and the enormous sacrifices you made to ensure the freedom of future generations.

 In recognition of your efforts, we would like to request that you take part in the Camden County All Wars Video Project.
 This project consists of a video interview about your experiences and memories during your military service, and about subsequent life events after serving.